Hand knitting: Charity

 The Australian charity Wrap with Love provides blankets knitted by volunteers to people most in need around the world who have been affected by war.
 Clothing and afghans are frequently made for children, the elderly, and the economically disadvantaged in various countries.
 Pine Ridge Indian Reservation accepts donations for the Lakota people in the United States.
 Prayer shawls, or shawls in which the crafter meditates or says prayers of their faith while knitting with the intent on comforting the recipient, are donated to those experiencing loss or stress.
 Many knitters today knit and donate "chemo caps," soft caps for cancer patients who lose their hair during chemotherapy.
 Yarn companies offer free knitting patterns for these caps.

+The US-based charity Sheep Dreamzzz trains women in Nicaragua to knit baby blankets.
+They receive all of the profits.
+Nicaragua is the poorest country in Central America.
+The blankets are all hand-knitted and the women work inside a home.
+People purchase these blankets to give a gift and also help those in need.
+PNC Financial has given Sheep Dreamzzz blankets for their Operation Shower participation (baby blankets for military moms) in association with the non-profit work done by professional golfer Jim Furyk and his wife Tabitha.

 Originally started after the 2004 Indonesian tsunami, Knitters Without Borders is a charity challenge issued by knitting personality Stephanie Pearl-McPhee that encourages knitters to donate to Médecins Sans Frontières (Doctors Without Borders).
 Instead of knitting for charity, knitters are encouraged to donate a week's worth of disposable income, including money that otherwise might have been spent on yarn.
 Knitted items are occasional offered as prizes to donors.
 As of September 2011, Knitters Without Borders donors have contributed CAD$1,062,217.

 Security blankets can also be made through the Project Linus organization which helps needy children.

 There are organizations that help reach other countries in need such as afghans for Afghans.
 This outreach is described as, "afghans for Afghans is a humanitarian and educational people-to-people project that sends hand-knit and crocheted blankets and sweaters, vests, hats, mittens, and socks to the beleaguered people of Afghanistan."

 Penguin sweaters were knitted by volunteers for the rehabilitation of penguins contaminated by exposure to oil slicks.
 The project is now complete.

 Chicken sweaters were also knitted to aid battery hens that had lost their feathers.
 The organization is not currently accepting donations, but maintains a list of volunteers.